- The entire customer experience, brought to you by motorized shades

 Incorporating Arch Styles

-The Half Arch: A play on the basic arch, this option allows for two panels over a single arch, creating a different aesthetic that can be opened with smaller clearance on either side of the window space.
+A play on the basic arch, this option allows for two panels over a single arch, creating a different aesthetic that can be opened with smaller clearance on either side of the window.

-The Sunburst Eyebrow: This unique shutter offers a sunburst effect with an angular aesthetic.
-This shape of shutters is also typically an accent piece which you might see above doors, windows and in lofted spaces in Eclectic or even a Traditional space based on the architectural design paired with the interior design.
+This unique shutter offers a sunburst effect with an angular aesthetic.
+This shape of shutter is also typically an accent piece which you might see above doors, windows or lofted spaces.
+We see this shutter used in both modern and traditional interiors.

 Other specialty shapes available: Rake, French Door Round, French Door Square, Circle, Octagon, Oval, Triangle.